daydemir/senseable-python-template/docs/publish-your-code.md

 flit publish
 ```

-Flit will use the `version` set in your `pyproject.toml` as the version for the package deployment.
+Flit with prompt you for your PyPI credentials in order to automatically upload the package.
+If you have not created an account at [PyPI](https://pypi.org), you will need to do that now.
+Flit will also use the `version` set in your `pyproject.toml` as the version for the package deployment.

-#### Publishing with Poetry
+#### Publish with Poetry
-If you are using Poetry `poetry` handles incrementing the versions for you, you just need to decide if the update is a `patch`, a `minor` update, or a `major` update.
-Any update that would break for existing users of the package is always considered `major`.
+**Poetry** handles incrementing the versions for you, you just need to decide if the update is a `patch`, a `minor` update, or a `major` update.
+Any update that would break for existing users of the package is considered `major`.

 This template has an initial version of `0.1.0`.
-You can always see the existing version of the package by checking the `pyproject.toml` file, or by running
+You can see the existing version of the package by checking the `pyproject.toml` file, or by running
 ```shell
 poetry version
 ```

 #### First version
-For the first time you publish a package, you need to create an account at [PyPI] generate an API token on your account.
+For the first time you publish a package, you need to create an account at [PyPI](https://pypi.org) generate an API token on your account.
 After generating the token, copy it and connect it to `poetry` using the following command
 ```shell
 poetry config pypi-token.pypi YOUR-API-TOKEN
 ```